 Cardiac Rehab is Underutilized

 Heart disease tops the list of chronic diseases resulting from aging.
-It is one of the most under diagnosed diseases in women, with more women dying from heart disease than breast cancer.
-By age forty, one in two individuals are diagnosed with high blood pressure which contributes to heart disease.
+It is one of the most under-diagnosed diseases in women, with more women dying from heart disease than breast cancer.
+By age forty, one in two individuals is diagnosed with high blood pressure which contributes to heart disease.

 But cardiac rehab is not as frequently discussed with heart patients.
-Recommendations typically come from physicians and are influenced by physical therapists, nurses, case managers and others.
+Recommendations typically come from physicians and are influenced by physical therapists, nurses, case managers, and others.
 This is one area where those with influence can and should do a better job of making the recommendation for cardiac rehab.

 This is also an area where consumers must know what questions to ask to advocate for care.
-Cardiac rehab is designed to reduce the risk of further heart damage while an individual returns to a life as normal as possible.
-It includes heart strengthening exercise in addition to nutrition and stress counseling and social support.
+Cardiac rehab is designed to reduce the risk of further heart damage while an individual returns to life as normal as possible.
+It includes heart-strengthening exercise in addition to nutrition and stress counseling and social support.

-Spread the news by discussing the benefits of cardiac rehab with others and if you have heart disease, or any chronic health condition, ask your physician about disease management programs and rehabilitative therapy.
+Spread the news by discussing the benefits of cardiac rehab with others and if you have heart disease or any chronic health condition, ask your physician about disease management programs and rehabilitative therapy.

 Reference: Brink, Susan.
 Few patients get cardiac rehab care.
 Denver post 11/5/07 p 5F.

-©2012, 2013 Pamela D. Wilson, All Rights Reserved
+©2012, 2013, 2022 Pamela D. Wilson, All Rights Reserved